 2.1 This policy is specific to municipal and privately owned vacant land within residential areas and bordering urban edges.

-2.2 The Community Fire Safety By-law, pertaining to overgrown vegetation, does not distinguish between alien and endemic/indigenous vegetation and as such it is the main objective of this his policy to provide the Municipality and private land owners with the minimum standards and guidelines for managing and controlling fire hazards presented by overgrown erven and includes mechanisms to combat the proliferation of combustible vegetation on vacant erven, in order to mitigate or remove the threat and danger of fires in residential areas.
+2.2 (The distinction between alien and indigenous can noy be disregarded.
+We have a constitutional right to the conservation of our environment, and therefore also the responsibility to maintain it.
+Conservation is not being applied if there is no emphasis on the protection of our native flora) the main objective of this his policy to provide the Municipality and private land owners with the minimum standards and guidelines for managing and controlling fire hazards presented by overgrown erven and includes mechanisms to combat the proliferation of combustible vegetation on vacant erven, in order to mitigate or remove the threat and danger of fires in residential areas.

 2.3 This policy gives effect to the following legislation: